State Representative Christine Barber

 Treasurer

-Brandy Fluker Oakley, Esq. is State Representative for the 12th Suffolk District serving parts of Dorchester, Hyde Park, Mattapan, and Milton.
+Brandy Fluker Reid, Esq. is a State Representative for the 12th Suffolk District, serving parts of Dorchester, Hyde Park, Mattapan, and Milton.

 Upon graduating from Boston Latin School, she attended Syracuse University and graduated with bachelor’s degrees in both social work and public policy.
 Brandy, a member of the Baltimore Teachers Union, taught third grade earning her Master’s in Education at The Johns Hopkins University before attending law school at Emory University.
 She became a public defender with the Committee for Public Counsel Services in the Boston Municipal and Chelsea District Courts.
 While zealously representing clients, Brandy witnessed firsthand systemic inequities and how those who are not served well by our public school system, are served very well by our criminal justice system.
 This observation launched her career into policy and political advocacy at the city and state level.
 She has professionally worked as an organizer, an executive director, and everything in between.